muleina/LIDD/README.md

 ## BibTeX Citation

-If you employ any part of the code, please kindly cite the following papers:
+If you employ any part of the study or the code, please kindly cite the following papers:
 ```
 @inproceedings{asres2024lightweight,
   title={Lightweight Multi-System Multivariate Interconnection and Divergence Discovery},